0cjs/sedoc/ee/sbc.md

 generator to externally induce an (obviously limited) loop.

-The [Woz design][ss woz] (from the Apple 1 manual) uses a single 7474 (two flip-flops) to toggle the RDY line, optionally using SYNC and another switch to toggle between instruction and cycle stepping.
+The [Woz design][ss woz] (from the Apple 1 manual) uses a single 7474 (two [may stop on the second cycle of each instruction][f65 79993] (due to φ1 clock phase) and there are other [issues with CMOS systems][f65 79991]. flip-flops) to toggle the RDY line, optionally using SYNC and another switch to toggle between instruction and cycle stepping.
+It appears that it

 The [Baltissen Debugger][balt], designed for the C64 among others, latches the display (via '573 latches) on the high half of φ2 (very useful if your